Scott Merrill Siegler: Personal life

 In 1990 Siegler competed on the United States team in the Ninth Annual World Championships of Elephant Polo, held at an airstrip near Royal Chitwan National Park, Nepal.
 The event was chronicled in Mad Dogs and Pachyderms in the December 16, 1991 issue of Sports Illustrated.

 Siegler has been married three times and has had a son and a daughter.
 His daughter died in 2010 at the age of 13.

-He currently serves on two boards, The Shorenstein Center on Media, Politics and Public Policy at Harvard University's John F. Kennedy School of Government and The Center for Public Integrity, a non-partisan investigative journalism organization in Washington, DC.